 If you’ve decided to accept the prospect, you can arrange for a lease signing.
 If you decide to deny the applicant, then you can write a letter as proof of their application being denied.

 Use this helpful guide to ensure your lease is comprehensive.
 Be sure to keep leases and all other relevant paperwork backed-up and well-organized.

 The Bottom Line

 It’s impossible to overstate the importance of screening tenants effectively.
-Tenant disputes and conflict are one of the most frustrating and time-consuming aspects of being a landlord, and they can be avoided by finding tenants who act with respect and treat their home well.
+Tenant disputes are frustrating and time-consuming, and can be avoided by finding respectable tenants.

 If you’re looking for an excellent property manager in Texas, get in touch with the experts at Omnikey Realty at (833) 666-4329.
-We’d be glad to walk you through all of the expert property management services we provide, including time-tested tenant screening methods.
+We’d be glad to walk you through all of the expert property management services we provide.